ElvinEfendi/distributed-calendar-app-java/README.md

  - Edit and set configuration in config.yml

- - To start a new network run CalendarNetwork
+ - To start a new network run CalendarNetwork.
    Note that in this mode you will still not be able to add or modify appointments.

  - To fully use the distributed application run CalendarNetwork using host and port of one of the online node as argument